"If we do not speak, even the stones will cry out"

 - End any remaining weapons exports to Israel and provide greater transparency over Australia’s weapon exports;

-- Call for the release of all hostages in both Palestine and Israel, and all Palestinians held without charge or trial;
+- Urge the immediate release of all Israeli hostages, and all Palestinians held without charge or trial;

 - Impose targeted sanctions on Israeli settlers responsible for serious human rights abuses against Palestinians;